 Supervision Exercised

 The Director along with the Town Managers/Administrators will recommend individuals for employment; and train and evaluate assigned staff.
-They will serve as a resource to department heads, municipal staff, providing consultation and guidance on human resources issues to department.
-The Director will lead collective bargaining negotiation activities as needed.
+They will serve as a resource to department heads, municipal staff, providing consultation and guidance on human resources issues to departments.
+The Director will participate in and/or lead collective bargaining negotiation activities as needed.
 Also, monitors and reviews reports from third party administrators.

 Primary Duties